 Any special customers you’d like to mention?

 We’ve always been popular with the actors from the Talia, Olympia and Principal theatres.
 Some of them have been coming here off and on for years, like Juan Echanove or the members of El Tricicle.
-Carmen Alborch and Francis Montesinos are also regulars.
+The late Carmen Alborch was a regular and Francis Montesinos is also a client.
 Eduardo ‘Calpurnio’ designed our logo in the ‘90s.
 I was an art student and we have a lot of friends who are artists, that’s how the exhibitions started, although lately for a number of reasons we haven’t done as many.
 All customers are special in a way and we get people from all over.
 There have been times when this place felt like you could have been anywhere in the world with all the different languages spoken.
 Some of our customers got to know us as Erasmus students or when they were here as language teachers and come back and see us when they are over on holiday.

-Thirty years is a long time.
+Thirty nine years is a long time.
 What’s your secret?

 The way you treat people is important.
 Treat people the right way, be polite and friendly, have good quality products and create an atmosphere that makes people feel welcome both inside and out on the terrace.
 It’s important to work with good professionals who you enjoy being with and who understand what the place is all about.
 A lot of our bar staff have been here for more than ten years and we still have good relations with everyone who has worked here over the years.